Ford F-Series: Seventh generation (1980–1986)

 The seventh-generation F-Series was introduced for 1980, marking the first ground-up redesign of the model line since 1965.
 Alongside an all-new chassis, the pickup trucks received a completely new body.
 While distinguished by straighter body lines, the aerodynamics of the exterior were optimized to improve fuel economy.
 Sharing their cab structure with F-Series pickup trucks, medium-duty trucks (F-600 through F-800) underwent their first redesign since 1967.

 The powertrain line of this generation underwent multiple revisions through its production.
 At its launch, the engine line was largely carried over from 1979.
-While the 7.5 L V8 was dropped entirely, a 4.2 L V8 was introduced as the smallest V8 engine.
-For 1982, a 3.8 L V6 became the standard engine for the F-100.
-For 1983, to improve the fuel efficiency of the model line, the M-Series engines (the 5.8 L 351M and 6.6 L 400 V8s) were dropped; the latter was replaced by the return of the 7.5 L V8.
-In response to low demand and poor performance, the 4.2 L V8 and 3.8 L V6 were phased out in 1982 and 1983, respectively.
-For the F-250 and F-350, a 6.9 L diesel V8 (sourced from a partnership with International Harvester) became an option for 1983.
-For 1984, an "H.O." version of the 5.8 L V8 was introduced.
-The 5.0 L V8 was fitted with fuel injection as standard equipment for 1986, becoming the first such engine in an American-market pickup truck.
-The 4.9 L was fuel injected on 1987 models.
+While the 7.5L V8 was dropped entirely (in half-tons), a 4.2L V8 was introduced as the smallest V8 engine.
+For 1982, a 3.8L V6 became the standard engine for the F-100.
+For 1983, to improve the fuel efficiency of the model line, the M-Series engines (the 5.8L 351M and 6.6L 400 V8s) were dropped; the latter was replaced by the return of the 7.5L V8.
+In response to low demand and poor performance, the 4.2L V8 and 3.8L V6 were phased out in 1982 and 1983, respectively.
+For the F-250 and F-350, a 6.9L diesel V8 (sourced from a partnership with International Harvester) became an option for 1983.
+For 1984, a high-output version of the 5.8L V8 was introduced.
+The 5.0L V8 was fitted with fuel injection as standard equipment for 1986, becoming the first fuel-injected engine in an American-market pickup truck.
+The 4.9L was fuel injected on 1987 models.

 In line with the previous generation, the SuperCab and four-door crew cab made their return in 1980 and 1982, respectively.
 For the first time, a dual-rear-wheel version of the F-350 was offered as a pickup truck.

 For 1982, Ford revised the badging of the model line, replacing the "FORD" hood lettering with the Ford Blue Oval grille emblem, a design that remains in use on all F-Series trucks today (except the Raptor).
 The same year, the Ranger trims was dropped; the name shifted to the Ford Ranger compact pickup (replacing the Ford Courier).
 After 30 years as the smallest F-Series truck, the F-100 was dropped after 1983, eliminating model overlap with the F-150 (and payload overlap with the Ranger).

 This generation was the final version of the F-Series to offer a three-speed, column-shifted manual transmission; it is also the second-to-last vehicle sold in the United States with this configuration.